Complete Game Logic with Sabotage: Introduction

 Games such as the Ehrenfeucht-Fra\"iss\'e game are invaluable tools in the study of logic \cite{Ehrenfeucht1961AnAO} and some deep results about logic can be proved with the help of games \cite{DBLP:conf/stoc/GurevichH82,782638}.
 Logic can even be given meaning via games in the form of game-theoretical semantics \cite{hintikka1982game}.

-On the contrary, logical methods are frequently used to study games \cite{DBLP:conf/concur/ChatterjeeHP07}.
-Logic and games meet most directly in logics specifically designed for the study of games, such as \GLname (\glshortname) due to Parikh \cite{DBLP:conf/focs/Parikh83}, which allows reasoning about the existence of winning strategies in a game.
-This requires giving exact meaning to general games, a nontrivial task, except for games that are limited to a fixed number of rounds.
+Dually, logical methods are frequently used to study games \cite{DBLP:conf/concur/ChatterjeeHP07}.
+Logic and games meet most directly in logics specifically designed for the study of games, such as \glname (\glshortname) due to Parikh \cite{DBLP:conf/focs/Parikh83}, which allows reasoning about the existence of winning strategies in a game.
+This requires giving exact meaning to general games, a nontrivial task for games that are not limited to a fixed number of rounds.
 Nested alternating least and greatest fixpoints can provide the correct denotational semantics for games, when they are used to reflect the alternating responsibilities of the respective players at their decision points in the dynamic games~\cite{DBLP:conf/focs/Parikh83}.

-Fixpoints generally play an important role in logic, for example in modal fixpoint logics such as the \lmuname (\lmushortname). \lmushortname is where logic, games and fixpoints begin to converge.
-In fact Game Logic can be expressed in the \lmuname using alternating fixpoint formulas to directly capture the semantics of alternating game play.
+Fixpoints also play an important role in logic, for example in modal fixpoint logics such as the \lmuname (\lmushortname). \lmushortname is where logic, games and fixpoints begin to converge.
+In fact \glname can be expressed in the \lmuname using alternating fixpoint formulas to directly capture the semantics of alternating game play.
 However this first encounter is imperfect.
-After 25 years it was shown that \glshortname is in fact strictly less expressive than \lmushortname \cite{DBLP:journals/mst/BerwangerGL07}.
+After 20 years it was shown that \glshortname is in fact strictly less expressive than \lmushortname \cite{DBLP:journals/mst/BerwangerGL07}.